Issuing notices of underpayment: calculating underpayments & arrears on a notice

 The total arrears and amounts outstanding for all workers

-The notice of underpayment and its schedule will show the arrears identified for individual workers (less any payments the NMW Officer believes the employer has paid to those workers since the date of contact) and the total arrears outstanding for all the workers (NMWM13250).
+The notice of underpayment and its schedule will show the arrears identified for individual workers (less any payments the NMW Officer believes the employer has paid to those workers) and the total arrears outstanding for all the workers (NMWM13250).